|Nutrition Facts (per serving)|

 1 teaspoon pure vanilla extract

-In a heavy skillet or saucepan, melt the sugar with a couple of tablespoons of water over medium heat, stirring occasionally, until sugar has melted completely and starts to turn golden brown.
+In a heavy skillet or saucepan, melt the sugar with a couple of tablespoons of water over medium heat, occasionally stirring, until sugar has melted completely and starts to turn golden brown.

 Preheat oven to 325 F. Set some water to boil.
-Whisk together the eggs, condensed milk, whole milk, vanilla, and salt until well mixed, or blend them together in the blender.
+Whisk together the eggs, condensed milk, whole milk, vanilla, and salt until well mixed, or blend them in the blender.

 Pour egg mixture into the mold.
 Place the mold inside of a pan with tall sides (like a 9 x 13 sheet cake pan or a roasting pan).
 Place the pan on the oven rack, and carefully fill pan around mold with boiling water (to make a bain marie).

 Bake until flan no longer jiggles a lot in the center, or just until a knife inserted into the flan comes out clean, about 20 to 30 minutes.